For You (Hikaru Utada song): Covers

 In 2014, singer Miliyah Kato recorded "For You" for Utada Hikaru no Uta, a tribute album celebrating 15 years since Utada's debut.
 The cover sampled the original recording of the song by Utada, and also incorporated "Give Me a Reason" from Utada's debut album First Love (1999).

 Critical reception

 Sato of OngakuDB.com felt that "For You" explored solitude similar to Osamu Dazai's 1948 novel No Longer Human, however expressed this in the "direct words of a 17 year old" instead of "spitting out the words of an adult".
-CDJournal reviewers felt that the song "[did not] have an instantly gripping sound and doesn't feel like something flat out, but their Japanese-style taste moves the bottom line with their heavy kicks and expert harmonies."
+CDJournal reviewers felt that the song "[did not] have an instantly gripping sound and doesn't feel like something flat out, but her Japanese-style taste moves the bottom line with her heavy kicks and expert harmonies."
 The reviewers further remarked that the song had Utada's signature vocal sound and a high level of perfection.

 The "For You" / "Time Limit" single was successful enough to win a Song of the Year award at the 15th Japan Gold Disc Awards.